 Common side effects that those taking Solpadol may experience can include any of those that can be encountered while on codeine and may vary in intensity based on the dosages and frequency involved in the abuse.
 Some side effects of codeine abuse include a slurred speech pattern, excessive drowsiness, incredibly short attention spans, lack of focus, impaired judgment, dilated pupils, diminished coordination, and apathetic displays of behavior.

 Some of the more immediate effects that people who abuse codeine will notice will be robust and persistent drowsiness.
-As with many other opioids, there will be a response from the abdomen of both constipation and cramping, which can sometimes result in symptoms like nausea, dry mouth, and dizziness.
-There is also the potential for blurred vision, low blood pressure, and even seizures.
+As with many other opioids, there will be a response from the abdomen of constipation and cramping, which can sometimes result in symptoms like nausea, dry mouth, and dizziness.
+There is also the potential for blurred vision, low blood pressure, and seizures.

 Withdrawal Symptoms & Timeline of Solpadol

-The acute withdrawal phase will often last for between 1 and 2 weeks, with the severity of the side effects reaching their peak about 2-4 days into the detox process.
+The acute withdrawal phase will often last between 1 and 2 weeks, with the severity of the side effects reaching their peak about 2-4 days into the detox process.
 The post-acute withdrawal stage can last for months and even years after the abuse, while the behavior is unlearned and the brain chemistry begins correcting itself.

-How To Get Help if Addicted to Solpadol
+How to Get Help if Addicted to Solpadol